mel-project/melwallet-client/README.md

 (wait for confirmation with melwallet-cli wait-confirmation -w testing123 818336401d0d1303d182aa83926f9d0fc288e12cdbf5d473327a255babed55f6)
 ```

-The `--to` flag of the send commnad might
+The `--to` flag of the send command might

 ## Advanced Uses